 People are your number one unlimited resource.
 Hold on to your cash in this climate but, not your training euro’s.
 If sales are down, train your salespeople.
 If morale is low, management training needs to be your No 1 priority.
 121 Business Coach have had more enquiries this month on training than any other services.

-Have a question for Yvonne?
-Ask or leave a comment below!
+Have a question for Yvonne or want to leave a comment?